kubernetes/kubernetes/docs/user-guide/volumes.md

 See the [NFS example](../../examples/nfs/) for more details.

-For example, [this file](../../examples/nfs/nfs-web-pod.yaml) demonstrates how to specify the usage of an NFS volume within a pod.

-In this example one can see that a `volumeMount` called `nfs` is being mounted onto `/usr/share/nginx/html` in the container `web`.
-The volume "nfs" is defined as type `nfs`, with the NFS server serving from `nfs-server.default.kube.local` and exporting directory `/` as the share.
-The mount being created in this example is writeable.

 ### iscsi

 An `iscsi` volume allows an existing iSCSI (SCSI over IP) volume to be mounted